 Call for free, confidential assistance 24 hours a day, 7 days a week

-The College will investigate any reported concern about harassment or discrimination pursuant to the process outlined below.
-No employee may retaliate against someone who files a complaint o r participates in an investigation of a complaint of unlawful discrimination or harassment; such retaliation will subject the offender to additional discipline and sanctions under this policy.
+The College will investigate any reported concern about harassment, discrimination, sexual misconduct or gender based violence pursuant to the process outlined below.
+No employee may retaliate against someone who files a complaint or participates in an investigation of a complaint; such retaliation will subject the offender to additional discipline and sanctions under this policy.
 However, if the College determines that an intentionally false complaint has been made under this policy, disciplinary action will be taken against the individual(s) filing the complaint or providing false information regarding the complaint.

 All information will be held in confidence to the extent possible, and will be discussed only with those who have a need to know in order to investigate or resolve the complaint.
 Complaint procedures may differ depending on whether the harasser is a member of the faculty or staff, a student, or someone from outside the Bowdoin community.

-A complaint may be initiated by any member of the College community who feels she or he has experienced discrimination or harassment, or by anyone with knowledge of an incident.
-When the complainant is not the person who has experienced discrimination or harassment, the College’s ability to investigate and resolve the situation may depend on the alleged victim’s willingness to participate in the investigation.
+A complaint may be initiated by any member of the College community who feels she or he has experienced discrimination, harassment, sexual misconduct or gender based violence or by anyone with knowledge of an incident.
+When the complainant is not the person who has experienced the discrimination, harassment, sexual misconduct, and/or gender based violence, the College’s ability to investigate and resolve the situation may depend on the alleged complainant’s willingness to participate in the investigation.

-Each employee alleging discrimination or harassment will be requested, but not required, to put his or her complaint in writing.
-While all complaints of discrimination or harassment filed under this policy will be investigated whether or not they are made by the alleged victim, complaints of discrimination or harassment should include the names of the complainant and the alleged harasser, a description of the objectionable conduct, the location, dates and times of the objectionable conduct, and the identification of witnesses or other persons with knowledge of the allegations.
+Each employee alleging discrimination, harassment, sexual misconduct or gender based violence will be requested, but not required, to put his or her complaint in writing.
+While all complaints filed under this policy will be investigated whether or not they are made by the complainant, complaints of discrimination, harassment, sexual misconduct, or gender based violence should include the names of the complainant and the alleged harasser (respondent), a description of the objectionable conduct, the location, dates and times of the objectionable conduct, and the identification of witnesses or other persons with knowledge of the allegations.

 ADMINISTRATIVE COMPLAINT RESOLUTION PROCEDURE

-The Director of Human Resources shall work with the appropriate Manager or Department Head to conduct an adequate, impartial, and reliable investigation of discrimination or harassment complaints under the College’s Administrative Complaint Resolution Procedure in all complaints where the individual accused of harassment or discrimination is not a student.
-The College will strive to promptly and equitably resolve all complaints of discrimination or harassment within sixty (60 ) days.
+The Vice President for Human Resources shall work with the appropriate Manager or Department Head to conduct an adequate, impartial, and reliable investigation of the complaint under the College’s Administrative Complaint Resolution Procedure in all complaints where the individual accused of harassment, discrimination or sexual misconduct or gender violence is not a student.
+In appropriate circumstances, the College may also engage the services of an outside investigator.
+The College will strive to promptly and equitably resolve all complaints of discrimination, harassment, sexual misconduct or gender violence within sixty (60) days.
 The purpose of the investigation is to determine whether or not a violation of this policy has occurred.
-The investigation typically will entail interviews of the complainant and the alleged harasser, as well as other persons believed to have pertinent factual knowledge.
+The investigation typically will entail interviews of the complainant and the respondent, as well as other persons believed to have pertinent factual knowledge.
 During the course of the investigation, each party will have the right to provide the names of witnesses and/or other evidence which might assist in the investigation.

 During the course of the investigation, the College will undertake an appropriate inquiry and take such prompt and effective action as is reasonably practicable under the circumstances to support and protect the complainant and protect the College community, including taking appropriate interim measures before the final outcome of the investigation.
-These measures may include, but are not limited to, ordering no contact between the alleged harasser and the complainant and directing, where necessary, appropriate College officials to alter the complainant’s or the alleged harasser’s academic, College housing and/or College employment arrangements.
+These measures may include, but are not limited to, ordering no contact between the respondent and the complainant and directing, where necessary, appropriate College officials to alter the complainant’s or the respondent’s academic, College housing and/or College employment arrangements.

-The results of the investigation will be reviewed by the Director of Human Resources and the appropriate Senior Staff Officer who is in a supervisory position to the alleged harasser.
+The results of the investigation will be reviewed by the Vice President for Human Resources and the appropriate Senior Staff Officer who is in a supervisory position to the respondent.
 The Senior Staff Officer will be responsible for determining whether a violation of the policy occurred and, if so, the appropriate discipline to be imposed.
 The standard of review shall be whether, based upon the information obtained during the investigation, it is more likely than not that a violation of the policy has occurred.
 Possible outcomes of the investigation include: